HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Communication Engineering/Satellite Communication.md

   - They can only cover a specific region of the Earth.
   - Due to the long distance, there can be a slight delay in signal transmission.

+### **<br/>Which type of orbit does a GEO satellite have?
+Verify your answer.**
+A Geostationary Earth Orbit (GEO) satellite has a circular orbit located directly above Earth’s equator at an altitude of approximately 35,786 kilometers (22,236 miles).
+This specific orbit allows the satellite to match Earth's rotation, completing one orbit every 24 hours.<br/>

 ### **<br/>What is VSAT?
 (Very Small Aperture Terminal)**
 A VSAT is a small satellite dish antenna that can transmit and receive data, voice, and video signals over a satellite communication network.
 It's designed to be easily installed and operated in remote locations where traditional terrestrial networks are not feasible or cost-effective.<br/>